JPatel87/landmark-locator/README.md

 # Testing

-* The website has been reviewed on various devices such as laptops, ipads and iphones to ensure the media queries are running as expected.
-No issues reported.
+* The website has been reviewed on various devices such as laptops, ipads and iphones to ensure the media queries are running as expected (see responsive images at the start of this README file).
+No major issues reported.

 * The website has been tested by myself, my tutor and my husband to ensure that all the elements that the user will interact with or see are working as they should be, such as:
   * favicon icon loads as it should.
   * images and text are appropriately sized.